 David Not In Heaven — Acts 2:34

-It is entirely appropriate to state that upon his death, the spirit/soul of God’s child is in Hades/Paradise.
-This does not necessitate a denial that the same soul is likewise in heaven—if Paradise (the receptacle of the soul) is simply the state of the soul apart from the body—in heaven.
-Thus, at the time of the Lord’s return, when body and soul are reunited, the term Hades becomes obsolete (Revelation 1:18; 20:13), because there will be henceforth no “soul-only” state.
+It is entirely appropriate to state that upon his death, the spirit of God’s child is in Hades or Paradise.
+This does not necessitate a denial that the same soul is likewise in heaven if Paradise (the receptacle of the soul) is simply the state of the soul apart from the body in heaven.
+Thus, at the time of the Lord’s return, when body and soul are reunited, the term Hades becomes obsolete (Rev. 1:18; 20:13), because there will be henceforth no “soul-only” state.

 I would offer this respectful word of caution.
 Those who are quick to rebuke their brethren who speak of faithful loved ones “in heaven” should act with more reserve.
 When there are but a few texts which speak of the dead saints in Hades/Paradise (with no elaboration), and others (more profuse and explicit) that suggest the abode of the righteous dead is heaven, the devout student will not dismiss the many in favor of the few.
 As one scholar observes: